Lesson 6: ml5.js Serial

 Since its inception, researchers have worked to make machine learning more accessible to creators such as musicians, artists, designers, and hobbyists.
 For example, in 2009, Fiebrink and colleagues created the Wekinator to allow “musicians, composers, and new instrument designers to interactively train and modify many standard machine learning algorithms in real-time.”
 Six years prior, Jerry Fails and Dan Olsen Jr. introduced Crayons, an interactive machine-learning model that enabled users to train, classify, and correct pixel-based classifications via sketching (see Figure below).

-Figure.
+Screenshot of the Crayons interactive machine learning tool showing users sketching over pixels to segment a human hand Figure.
 The Crayons’ interactive machine learning process for auto-segmenting pixel “blobs” in images.
 Users rapidly sketch over pixels to include and exclude from classification—in this case, segmenting a human hand—immediately see the ML model’s response (highlighted pixels) and then make corrections.
 See full video demo here.

-As machine learning techniques have matured, so too have libraries to make them more accessible, including Google’s Teachable Machine, Runway ML, and ml5.js—all which run in the web browser and work with JavaScript!
+As machine learning techniques have matured, so too have libraries to make them more accessible, including Google’s Teachable Machine, Runway ML, and ml5.js—all of which run in the web browser and work with JavaScript!

 As a testament to these toolkits, machine learning is increasingly becoming another prototyping material.
 Just as we prototype with code, electronics, and crafts so too can we prototype with ML, unlocking new opportunities for computational creativity and new applications!
 However powerful, ML can also be dangerous and nefariously applied—governments using facial recognition to surveil without consent, models furthering systemic racial or gender bias, and/or technologists over-inflating ML’s abilities, endangering end-users and possibly leading to death.
-So, let’s approach these ML frameworks with caution—they are imperfect and probabalistic.
+So, let’s approach these ML frameworks with caution—they are imperfect and probabilistic.
 As the Peter Parker principle states:

 With great power comes great responsibility

 Though this lesson will not dive deeply into ML, our hope is that it will serve as an accessible pathway to advance your understanding of how ML works, the importance of data and model training, and the socio-technical implications of creating ML-reliant technology.
-For example, we’ll be using the ml5 PoseNet library to recognize human bodies—how well do you think this model works across different body types, ages, and skin colors?
+For example, we’ll be using the ml5 BodyPose library to recognize human bodies—how well do you think this model works across different body types, ages, and skin colors?
 The answer will be based on the training set for the neural net model.
-If the training set is largely composed of images of tall, skinny, middle-age white males in business casual clothing and perfect ambient lighting conditions with solid backgrounds, it’s unlikely that PoseNet will work well across other demographics, body types, skin colors, and environments.
+If the training set is largely composed of images of tall, skinny, middle-age white males in business casual clothing and perfect ambient lighting conditions with solid backgrounds, it’s unlikely that BodyPose will work well across other demographics, body types, skin colors, and environments.
 It’s important that we constantly think about how our ML systems are trained, where the data comes from, and how well the ML systems will perform across contexts.

 Friendly machine learning on the web: ml5.js